RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/3D/MatrixMultiply/README.md

 # MatrixMultiply

 ## Description
-Multiplies `MatrixA` by `MatrixB`
+Multiplies `MatrixA` by `MatrixB`.

 ## Parameters
 - `MatrixA`
-First factor of the multiplication
+First factor of the multiplication.
 - `MatrixB`
-Second factor of the multiplication
+Second factor of the multiplication.

-valid Matrices for both factors are MAT_WORLD, MAT_VIEW and MAT_TEMP
+Valid Matrices for both factors are MAT_WORLD, MAT_VIEW and MAT_TEMP.

 ## Return Value
-The result will be stored in `MatrixA`
+The result will be stored in `MatrixA`.

 ## Syntax
 ```